Cognitive Dissonance And Ways To Resolve It

 Cognitive dissonance doesn’t have to be negative.
 It can actually inspire you to take positive steps when you realize that your thoughts and actions don’t match.

-It can be problematic when it causes you to justify behavior that is detrimental.
+It can be problematic when it causes you to justify behaviour that is detrimental.
 You may also become caught up in trying to justify the dissonance until you stress yourself out.

 If you ever encounter a moment of dissonance in your thinking, Take a moment to think about these questions: